Migrant rescue ship docks in Spain again after Italy refusal

 In June, the French NGO Aquarius ship, which had picked up 630 stranded migrants off Libya, was allowed to dock in Spain's eastern port of Valencia.

-Then on July 4, Proactiva Open Arms' ship docked in Barcelona with 60 migrants.
+Then on July 4, a Proactiva Open Arms' ship docked in Barcelona with 60 migrants.

 This time round though, the Spanish government has said the 87 migrants who have arrived in San Roque will be treated in the same way as the hundreds who arrive every week on Spanish shores.